1. Confessions

 Face to face in my chamber, my silent chamber, I saw her.

-God and she and I only, . . there, I sate1 down to draw her
+God and she and I only, . . there, I sate

 As the angels of resurrection shall do it at the last.